- Undergraduate Admissions Information

 The student should complete the application for admission, including references and official transcripts, and submit them to the Office of University Admissions.
 The applicant must also arrange to have the scores of any required tests, including the TOEFL or IELTS, sent directly to Marywood by the testing agency.
 All English Language Proficiency examinations must not be older than two years.
 All application materials should reach the Office of University Admissions at least three months in advance of the beginning of the term of anticipated enrollment to allow time for correspondence and the evaluation of the application.
 Translated, true copies should accompany original documents which are in a language other than English.

-After acceptance into Marywood, the student will receive forms for indicating means for payment of tuition and fees.
-These forms must be returned to Marywood with the indicated deposit.
-Upon receipt at Marywood, a U.S. Immigration I-20 form will be forwarded to the applicant.
+The student must submit forms documenting means for payment of tuition and fees.
+These forms must be returned to Marywood.
+Upon receipt of the deposit at Marywood, a U.S. Immigration I-20 form will be forwarded to the applicant.

-New international students should contact the Office of University Admissions upon admission and again immediately upon arrival in Scranton.
-All international students should feel free to consult University Admissions at any time concerning special problems.
+New international students should contact the Office of University Admissions upon admission and the Office of International Affairs upon arrival in Scranton.
+All international students should feel free to consult the Office of University Admissions at any time concerning special problems.

 International students should be aware of the following:

 - Applications from students who live outside the United States should be received three months before the semester of desired first enrollment.